China-Myanmar Geophysical Survey in the Myanmar Orogen (CMGSMO) project

 Publications/manuscripts related to this project:

-2. Yiming Bai, Xiaohui Yuan, Yumei He, Guangbing Hou, Myo Thant, Kyaing Sein, Yinshuang Ai*
+5. Yiming Bai, Xiaohui Yuan, Yumei He, Guangbing Hou, Myo Thant, Kyaing Sein, Yinshuang Ai*

-.
+, in revision.
 Receiver functions related with this study will be available soon.